NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 You can also use another `Future` for the address (the second argument).
 This can be useful when using a factory, or to create a contract `Future` with a different interface (like when deploying a proxy instantiating it as its implementation).

-### Calling contract methods
+### Calling contract functions

-To call a method of an contract you need to use the `m.call` method in `ModuleBuilder`:
+To call a function of an contract you need to use the `m.call` method in `ModuleBuilder`:

 ```js
 m.call(token, "transfer", [receiver, amount]);
 ```

-The first argument is the `Future` object for the contract you want to call, the second one the method name, and the third one is an array of arguments.
+The first argument is the `Future` object for the contract you want to call, the second one the function name, and the third one is an array of arguments.
 Once again, the array of arguments can contain other `Future` objects and Hardhat Ignition will figure out how to resolve them during execution.

 In this example, the `m.call` returns a `Future` which we aren't assigning to any variable.
 This isn't a problem.
 Hardhat Ignition will execute every `Future` within a module, regardless of whether we store it or not.

-If you need to send ETH while calling a method, you can pass an object with options as the third argument to `m.contract`, and put in how much you want to send in the `value` field:
+If you need to send ETH while calling a function, you can pass an object with options as the third argument to `m.contract`, and put in how much you want to send in the `value` field:

 ```js